probmods/probmods2/chapters/learning-as-conditional-inference.md

 Second, what is the relationship between the amount of input (how much data we've observed) and the knowledge gained?
 In psychology, this relationship is often characterized with a *learning curve*, representing a belief as a function of amount of data.
 In general, getting more data allows us to update our beliefs.
 But some data, in some models, has a much bigger effect.
-In addition, while knowledge often changes gradually as data is acucmulated, it sometimes jumps in non-linear ways; these are usually the most psychologically interesting predictions.
+In addition, while knowledge often changes gradually as data is accumulated, it sometimes jumps in non-linear ways; these are usually the most psychologically interesting predictions.

 # Example: Learning About Coins